 So, is prepping illegal?

-Prepping is not illegal per se, but several components of prepping like going off-grid, power generation, rainwater collection and homesteading are increasingly regulated or punished by municipal and state governments.
+No, prepping is not illegal, but several components of prepping like going off-grid, power generation, rainwater collection and homesteading may be regulated by municipal and state governments.

 On Grid, On the Payroll, On Life Support

 Make no mistake your government prefers you dependent on them.
 If you are dependent, you can be influenced, and if you can be influenced you can be controlled.
 Keeping you under control, paying taxes and participating in the Big Sham is the name of the game.